 Annual OPEB Cost and Net OPEB Obligation.
 The Fund's annual OPEB cost (expense) is calculated based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions" (OPEB).
 The ARC represents a level of funding that, if paid on an ongoing basis it is projected to cover normal cost each year and amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
-As of June 30, 2013 the Fund has unfunded actuarial liabilities of \$1,398,000.
+As of January 1, 2013, the date of the most recent actuarial evaluation, the Fund has unfunded actuarial liabilities of \$1,399,000, however the Fund contributed an additional \$469,000 in excess of the annual required contribution in fiscal year 2014 and intends to fund the remaining actuarial liability over fiscal years 2015 and 2016.